sahithi111/Sahithi.V_DataAnalysis/README.md

 # Sahithi.V_DataAnalysis

-I am Sahithi Veluguri, worked as Salesforce admin for 1.5y and now transitioning into a data analyst.
-As a part of my data analytics journey.
-I would love to showcase my projects here involving skills like excel, google workspace, MySQL, PowerBI, Python
+I am Sahithi Veluguri, an efficient data analyst with overall 1.3+ years of experience in IT and a proven record of completing 4 internships, earning 10 certifications, and delivering 3+ projects within just 3 months.
+Proficient in SQL, Excel, Power BI and passionate about continuous improvement in data analytics